microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0/Update-MgGroupOnenoteSection.md

 # Update-MgGroupOnenoteSection

 ## SYNOPSIS
-Update the navigation property sections in groups
+The sections in all OneNote notebooks that are owned by the user or group.
+Read-only.
+Nullable.

 ## SYNTAX